GuidoBR/digitalgarden/content/_index.md

 metatags: #bookmarks
 ---

+> “So plant your own gardens and decorate your own soul, instead of waiting for someone to bring you flowers.”
+>
+> — Jorge Luis Borges

 Hi!
-This is a version online version of my [Zettelkästen](https://zettelkasten.de/introduction/)/[Digital Garden](https://github.com/MaggieAppleton/digital-gardeners).
+This is a my [Zettelkästen](https://zettelkasten.de/introduction/)/[Digital Garden](https://github.com/MaggieAppleton/digital-gardeners).

 You can navigate through my notes with the arrow keys `←`and `→`.